clicknium/clicknium-docs/doc/automation/parametric_locator.md

     - [Windows application Example](#windows-application-example)

 ## Overview
-Parametric locator uses parameter in locator string as value or partial value of the attribute in locator.
-User can use the parametric locator in automation project, and replace the parameters in locator with the varaible or data in project.
-This allows the locator to stand for a series of elements, not only one target element.
+ Parameters in locator string can be used as value or partial value of the attribute in parametric locator.
+Users can use the parametric locator in the automation project to replace the ones with the varaibles or data.
+This allows the locator to match series of elements, instead of single target element..
 - dynamic value: {{varaible}}, the variable in locator

-format as the following:
+formats as the following:
 `<Web ancestorId="{{id}}" tag="A" />`
 or set partial value as parameter:
 `<Web ancestorId="video-{{id}}" tag="A" />`